 Kitchen facilities include a modern oven and hotplates, dishwasher and full compliment of cooking implements and utensils and crockery and cutlery.
 The kitchen island bench also serves as a breakfast bar.
 The extendable dining table beside the kitchen seats six and the table on the patio seats eight.

-Externally there is a large deck featuring outdoor setting and BBQ with a shade sail.
+Externally there is a large deck featuring outdoor setting and BBQ with a newly buit open roof which offers extra comfort and protection from the elements.
 Two car parking bays are located at the front of the block and there is a large concrete at the rear of the house accessed down the driveway.
 The block slopes heavily toward the rear and the rear yard is accessed via stairs from the deck, the driveway or path on the other side of the house.

 Cape Paterson - the jewel of the Bass Coast